sanjan [at] berkeley.edu

 ctrost [at] berkeley.edu

 Christine Trost is Associate Director of the Institute for the Study of Societal Issues.
 In addition to helping direct the overall research mission of the Institute, she works closely with the Center for Right-Wing Studies, the Joseph A. Myers Center for Research on Native American Issues, and leads the second year of the Graduate Fellows Program.
 Trost holds a Ph.D. in Political Science from UC Berkeley.
-She has written journal articles and edited volumes on topics related to political ethics, campaign practices, and civic and political engagement, including co-authoring (with Irene Bloemraad) "It's a Family Affair: Intergenerational Mobilization in the Spring 2006 Protests," American Behavioral Scientists (December 2008); co-editing (with Alison Gash) Conflict of Interest and Public Life: Cross-National Perspectives (Cambridge, 2008); co-authoring (with Matthew Grossmann) Win the Right Way: How to Run Effective Local Campaigns in California (Berkeley Public Policy Press, 2005); and co-editing, with Jonathan Bernstein and Adrienne Jamieson, Campaigning for Congress: Politicians at Home and in Washington (Institute of Governmental Studies Press, 1995).
-She recently completed a co-edited volume (with Lawrence Rosenthal) on the Tea Party, Steep: The Precipitous Rise of the Tea Party (University of California Press, 2012).
+She has written journal articles and edited volumes on topics related to political ethics, campaign practices, and civic and political engagement, including co-authoring (with Irene Bloemraad) "It's a Family Affair: Intergenerational Mobilization in the Spring 2006 Protests," American Behavioral Scientist (December 2008); co-editing (with Alison Gash) Conflict of Interest and Public Life: Cross-National Perspectives (Cambridge, 2008); co-authoring (with Matthew Grossmann) Win the Right Way: How to Run Effective Local Campaigns in California (Berkeley Public Policy Press, 2005); and co-editing, with Jonathan Bernstein and Adrienne Jamieson, Campaigning for Congress: Politicians at Home and in Washington (Institute of Governmental Studies Press, 1995).
+Her current research examines right-wing activism in U.S. politics.
+She was co-editor of a volume (with Lawrence Rosenthal) on the Tea Party, Steep: The Precipitous Rise of the Tea Party (University of California Press, 2012).
+She is also co-editing a volume on youth unemployment in the U.S., Youth, Jobs and the Future: Problems and Prospects, (forthcoming, Oxford University Press).
 Prior to her position at ISSI, she led the research arm of UC Berkeley's Institute of Governmental Studies' Improving Campaigns Project (from 2001-2004), and she has taught American Politics courses at UC Berkeley and Mills College.
 In 2008 Trost received the Chancellor's Outstanding Staff Award for her work as a member of the Berkeley Initiative for Leadership and Diversity Steering Committee.

 Deborah Freedman Lustig